 If you don’t have that much experience, don’t worry.
 There’s a way for you to get the job, too.
 Focus on your soft skills and show the recruiter and hiring manager what you can bring to the team, as in the work experience section.

-Don’t limit yourself to the skills you’ve learned while doing some other or part-time jobs.
+Don’t limit the skills you put on your resume only to the ones you’ve learned while doing some other or part-time jobs.
 The time you spent at college or university must’ve also been fruitful when acquiring new abilities.
 But—

 Leave the party tricks out of the customer success manager resume.